 Surface mail address: 2117C Hornbake South Wing, 4130 Campus Dr. University of Maryland, College Park, MD 20742, U.S.A.

 Coming to visit? see directions to HCIL

-Publications and projectsPublications: See Resume or for online versions of the papers search for "plaisant" or other words in the HCIL tech report database.
+Publications and projectsPublications: See Resume or you can also look for early online versions of the papers by searching for "plaisant" in the HCIL Tech Report database.

-Information Visualization: State of the Field and New Research Directions" 10(4), 2011 - Catherine Plaisant, Andreas Kerren, Stasko (Guest Editors).
+State of the Field and New Research Directions, Information Visualization, 10(4), 2011.

 Selected projects (starting with most recent ones)

 Participation in the Center for Advanced Transportation Technology (CATT lab) design activities.
 See the CATT lab portfolio.
 CoCo (short for COhort COmparison) helps analysts compare the event sequences found in 2 groups of records e.g. patients.
 EventFlow, for exploration of temporal patterns in sequences of events.
 Builds on LifeLines2 and Lifeflow, but now with interval data and enhanced search and simplification capabilities.

 SHARP-C project: Novel interfaces for clinicians.
 We are looking at the problems of medication reconciliation, missed labs and wrong patient selection.
 Our Maryland project is part of the National Center for Cognitive Informatics and Decision Making in Healthcare (NCCD) led by The University of Texas Health Science Center at Houston.